scaljeri/eventhub-xxl/README.md

     myFunc3     // bubbling
     myFunc4     // bubbling

-Callbacks which belong to an event-mode can't be triggered directly, which is why `myFuncXYZ` was not executed
+Callbacks which belong to an phase can't be triggered directly, which is why `myFuncXYZ` was not executed

 ### Yarn tasks ###